 Our highly qualified board are responsible for developing strategic directions and plans for Age UK Hertfordshire, and overseeing implementation

-John Ellis, Vice Chair
+John Ellis, Chair

 John joined as a trustee early in 2017 and brings with him a wide range of experience from the charity sector, including fundraising, volunteering and retail.
 He worked for Barnardo's for approaching 30 years in a variety of roles including Deputy Director for Volunteering.
 John has been involved in a number of charity organisations; he was Vice Chair of the National Network of Volunteer Involving Agencies, Chair of The Stock & Recycling Group of The Charity Retail Association, and he also chaired the Advisory Group for Modernising Volunteering.